pygma-tau/micluc/content/reviews/dialectic-of-sex.md

 ---
-title: "Book Review | The Dialectic of Sex: The Case for Feminist Revolution"
+title: "The Dialectic of Sex: The Case for Feminist Revolution"
 date: 2024-10-20
 path: "dialectic-of-sex"
 ---